 What is the award amount?

 The maximum loan amount is $7,800.
 Payments are issued twice during the 12-week training program.
 Students may request and receive up to $2,400 to pay for the four-week online segment.
 With verification of the Core Certificate, students may request and receive up to $2,700 to pay for the on-site classroom training segment.
 Students must meet the satisfactory academic progress requirements set by the program in order to receive the second payment.
 Students may request and receive up to $2,700 to pay for the Quality Assurance Certificate upon successful completion of Certification Program.

 How long does it take to process my loan?

-Once a completed packet is received, a credit and background report is run.
+Once a completed packet is received, a credit report is run.
 The completed application is reviewed by an internal committee.
 This process takes two to three weeks.
 You will receive a letter either by email or mail to inform you of the result of your application.
 If approved, you will be notified and it is your responsibility to contact Edmonds Community College or Renton Technical College to register for the program.
 The school will contact the Council once you are enrolled in a class.

 How are the payments issued?